shityshsh/Alias-Bomber/README.md

 # Tips

-- If you want to prevent your emails from entering the spam folder, using proxies and or increase the cooldown in the ```main.py``` file.

 - Use email subjects and phrases that spam filters haven't already learned to defend against.

 - Use a aged gmail account, protonmail and outlook hit the spam folder quicker.